Jean Cavalier: Guerrilla

 On his return to England a small pension was given him and he settled at Dublin, where he published Memoirs of the Wars of the Cévennes under Col. Cavalier, written in French and translated into English with a dedication to Lord Carteret (1726).
 Though Cavalier received, no doubt, assistance in the publication of the Memoirs, it is nonetheless true that he provided the materials, and that his work is the most valuable source for the history of his life.
 He was made a general on 27 October 1735, and on 25 May 1738 was appointed Lieutenant Governor of Jersey.
 Writing in the following year (26 August 1739) he says: "I am overworked and weary; I am going to take the waters in England so as to be in a fit condition for the war against the Spaniards if they reject counsels of prudence."
 He was promoted to the rank of major-general on 2 July 1739, and died in the following year.
 In the parochial register of St Luke's, Chelsea, there is an entry: Burial A.D.
 1740, 18 May, Brigadier John Cavalier.

-There is a story which represents him as the fortunate rival of Voltaire for the hand of Olympe, daughter of Madame Dunoyer, author of the Lettres galantes.
-During his stay in England he married the daughter of Captain de Ponthieu and Marguerite de la Rochefoucauld, refugees living at Portarlington.
-Malesherbes, the courageous defender of Louis XVI, bears the following eloquent testimony to this young hero of the Cévennes: "I confess," he says, "that this warrior, who, without ever having served, found himself by the mere gift of nature a great general, this Camisard who was bold to punish a crime in the presence of a fierce troop which maintained itself by little crimes—this coarse peasant who, when admitted at twenty years of age into the society of cultivated people, caught their manners and won their love and esteem, this man who, though accustomed to a stormy life, and having just cause to be proud of his success, had yet enough philosophy in him by nature to enjoy for thirty-five years a tranquil private life—appears to me to be one of the rarest characters to be found in history."
+According to one account, he was the fortunate rival of Voltaire for the hand of Olympe, daughter of Madame Dunoyer, author of the Lettres galantes.
+During his stay in England, he married the daughter of Captain de Ponthieu and Marguerite de la Rochefoucauld, refugees settled at Portarlington.
+Malesherbes, the courageous defender of Louis XVI, paid eloquent tribute to this young hero of the Cévennes: "I confess," he wrote, "that this warrior, who, without ever having served, found himself by the mere gift of nature a great general; this Camisard who was bold enough to punish a crime in the presence of a fierce troop that sustained itself through lesser crimes; this rough peasant who, when admitted at the age of twenty into cultivated society, absorbed its manners and won its affection and esteem; this man who, though accustomed to a turbulent life and with just cause to take pride in his success, yet possessed by nature enough philosophy to enjoy thirty-five years of tranquil private life—appears to me one of the rarest characters to be found in history."